okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 > **Note:** See [Control Terraform access to Okta](/docs/guides/terraform-design-access-security).

-## Create an API service app to manage your Terraform access
+## Create an API service app to manage Terraform access

 Create an Okta service app that authorizes Terraform to make changes to your org: